Alias: <A> (Average)

-I am a physicist exploring curious and fun ideas in many different branches of science.
+I am a physicist exploring curious and fun ideas in many different frontiers of science.
 When confronted with abstract questions, I embrace a theoretical approach.
 When tackling challenging scientific puzzles, I can shift into an experimentalist role.

 About

-I was born in Vietnam but came to the U.S. during high school through a cultural exchange program.
+I was born in Vietnam 🇻🇳 but came to the U.S. 🇺🇸 during high school through a cultural exchange program.
 Since then I have graduated from Massachusetts Institute of Technology with a B.Sc.
 Degree and Princeton University with a Ph.D.
 Degree (thesis “Swarm Intelligence in Natural and Synthetic Lives“).

 I was a postdoc in the Department of Molecular, Cellular and Developmental Biology at Yale University.
 I am now a postdoc in the Department of Chemical and Biomolecular Engineering at Johns Hopkins University, and also affiliated with Johns Hopkins Medical Institute.
-My life is blessed with an amazing family, good friends, and great teachers.
+I will join the Department of Natural Science at Claremont Colleges (Pitzer and Scripps) as an Assistant Professor of Physics in Fall 2025.

 Here is my CV.